DSchau/CFPs/content/2018/graphql-the-good-stuff.md

 ## Details

 The talk will begin with an illustration of a traditional REST architecture (i.e. CRUD endpoints) and how it scales to the needs of one to many consumers/clients.
-From this basis, we can begin to construct the argument for why GraphQL exists, and the problems it is solving.
+From this basis, we can begin to construct the argument for why GraphQL exists, and the problems it attempts to solve.

-With this foundational basis of the problems of REST, we can then shift into what GraphQL is and the value it provides for an application.
-We will describe the query language, explain how GraphQL can be integrated into an application (relatively language agnostic), and some brief implementation details for how to get started.
+We can then shift into what GraphQL is and the value it provides for an application.
+We will describe the query language, explain how GraphQL can be integrated into a backend architecture (relatively language agnostic), and some fairly brief implementation details and guidelines for getting started.

 With the value of GraphQL made apparent, we can then revisit the initial "problems of REST" and illustrate how the introduction of a GraphQL data layer mitigates these problems and the great value migrating can have for an application.
-We'll wrap up with some brief demos of GraphQL, GraphiQL (the interactive tool to explore and craft queries), and a simple application demoing GraphQL, serverless, and Apollo.
+We'll wrap up with some brief demos of GraphQL, GraphiQL (the interactive tool to explore and craft queries), and a simple application demoing GraphQL implemented with Serverless, as well as Apollo on the frontend.

 ## Intended Audience